astrotars/stream-flutter/README.md

 }
 ```

-Our first list item is a button.
+Our first list item, stored in the variable `tiles`, is a button (we'll add the channels to the list later).
 When the user clicks the button we navigate to a new widget called `NewChannel`.
 We check the return value of `Navigator.push` to check channel creation.
 If it was created, we'll refresh the channel list (we'll look at it in a bit).

 Upon navigating, the user sees a form to create the channel.
 This is a simple widget where the user types in a channel id and creates the channel: